Rule 3745-57-74 | Staging piles.

 (A) What is a staging pile?
 A staging pile is an accumulation of solid, non-flowing "remediation waste" (as defined in rule 3745-50-10 of the Administrative Code) that is not a containment building and is used only during remedial operations for temporary storage at a facility.
 A staging pile shall be located within the contiguous property under the control of the owner or operator where the wastes to be managed in the staging pile originated.
 Staging piles shall be designated by the director according to this rule.

-(1) For the purposes of this rule, storage includes mixing, sizing, blending, or other similar physical operations as long as they are intended to prepare the wastes for subsequent management or treatment.
+(1) For the purposes of this rule, storage includes mixing, sizing, blending, or other similar physical operations as long as these activities are intended to prepare the wastes for subsequent management or treatment.

 (B) When may I use a staging pile?
 You may use a staging pile to store hazardous remediation waste (or remediation waste otherwise subject to land disposal restrictions) only if you follow the standards and design criteria the director has designated for that staging pile.
 The director will designate the staging pile in a permit or, at a facility without a permit, in a closure plan or order.
 The director will establish conditions in the permit, closure plan, or order that comply with paragraphs (D) to (K) of this rule.

 (C) What information shall I provide to get a staging pile designated?
-When seeking a staging pile designation, you shall provide the following:
+When seeking a staging pile designation, you shall provide: